lakshmankumar12/nixPowerToolNotes/bashNotes.md

     * `-a` is assign to arr in bash, while its `-A` in zsh
 * `-d delim` will continue reading until delim instead of newline.
     * useing empty  will go on till EOF
+    * This property can be leveraged to read heredocs

 bash:
 ```sh